-Started in August 2016, supported X-Plane Interface for Linux, PC, Mac.
+Started in 2016, still supported X-Plane Interface for Linux, PC, Mac.

 Precursor of latest SimVimCockpit Interface.

-Please note: Although ArdSimX© is active and supported, take in account that we've launched the new SimVimCockpit Interface©, which is our primary project now.
+Please note: Although ArdSimX© is still active, you should know that we are launching the new SimVimCockpit Interface©, which is our primary project now.

-SimVimCockpit is considered a replacement of all our previous interfaces, since it offers much more I/O capabilities and requires less efforts and costs to use.
+SimVimCockpit is going to replace our previous interfaces, since it offers much more control and output capabilities and requires less efforts and costs to use.
 Check all news and development status on our Patreon page or blog.

-ArdSimX© project was developed as successor of our previous interfaces, but unlike them, ArdSimX© should have provided input/output control for your home cockpit without any programming and electronics skills.
+ArdSimX© project was developed as successor of our previous interfaces, and it provides control for your cockpit without Arduino coding.

-ArdSimX interface is not just a plugin, it's a composite system consisted of the firmware for the controller (Arduino) and plugin, which cannot work separately and are used together only!Note: Arduino is used only as convenient controller platform for ArdSimX firmware and not supposed to be programmed by user.
-You can use up to 8 Arduino-compatible boards for one system, with both LAN and USB firmware uploaded, in any combination.
+Arduino is used only as convenient controller platform for ArdSimX firmware and not supposed to be programmed by user.
+You can use up to 8 boards connected, with LAN and USB firmware uploaded, in any combination.

-In the opened dialog select downloaded ArdSimX.zip file, and ArdSimX library folder will be added to Arduino libraries folder.
+In the opened dialog select ArdSimX.zip file, and ArdSimX folder will be added to Arduino libraries folder.

-If you have previously installed ArdSimX and you download a new firmware version, make sure you've replaced the old version. (you can just replace the existing ArdSimX folder in your Arduino libraries folder if you had it previously).
+If you have previously installed ArdSimX and you download a new firmware version you can manually replace the old ArdSimX folder in the libraries folder.

---- Latest update - May 18, 2018, v 1.31 (1.32 to come, see Versions history here)When updating ArdSimX, make sure you have both the plugin and the library of the latest versions.
+--- Latest update - June 6, 2018, v 1.32 (see Versions history here)When updating ArdSimX, make sure you have both the plugin and the library of the latest versions.

-All you need to start - upload the ArdSimX sketch to your Arduino and configure inputs/outputs pins, it can be done just in few minutes to try.
-ArdSimX Configurator allows you to easily link all your input controls and output instruments to X-Plane, no need Arduino programming and other libraries using.
+All you need to start - upload the ArdSimX sketch to your Arduino and configure inputs/outputs pins.
+In the ArdSimX Configurator configure your input controls and outputs, no need Arduino programming and other libraries using.

-In these screenshots you can see the board with LAN connection only and two boards connected with USB and LAN:
+In the screenshot you can see two boards connected with USB and LAN:

 When you've made sure that your ArdSimX is working with your Arduino, you can start configuring it for your own inputs and outputs.